Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4.md

 In this fourth part of the Introduction to Vitis tutorial, you will compile and run the vector-add example using each of three build targets supported in the Vitis flow (software emulation, hardware emulation and hardware).

-* <u>Software Emulation</u> - The kernel code is compiled to run on the host processor.
+* Software Emulation - The kernel code is compiled to run on the host processor.
 This allows iterative algorithm refinement through fast build-and-run loops.
 This target is useful for identifying syntax errors, performing source-level debugging of the kernel code running together with application, and verifying the behavior of the system.

-* <u>Hardware Emulation</u> - The kernel code is compiled into a hardware model (RTL), which is run in a dedicated simulator.
+* Hardware Emulation - The kernel code is compiled into a hardware model (RTL), which is run in a dedicated simulator.
 This build-and-run loop takes longer but provides a detailed, cycle-accurate view of kernel activity.
 This target is useful for testing the functionality of the logic that will go in the FPGA and getting initial performance estimates.

-* <u>Hardware</u> - The kernel code is compiled into a hardware model (RTL) and then implemented on the FPGA, resulting in a binary that will run on the actual FPGA.
+* Hardware - The kernel code is compiled into a hardware model (RTL) and then implemented on the FPGA, resulting in a binary that will run on the actual FPGA.